leogtzr/rustlearning/README.md

 # rustlearning
-I am learning rust ... just a bunch of testing files.
+I am learning rust ... so just a bunch of random files ...